 add_contributors()at any time to add or update contributor acknowledgements.

-Not yet on CRAN, so must be installed from remote repository host systems using any one of the following options:
+Alternatively, a development version can be installed from remote repository host systems using any one of the following options:

 # install.packages("remotes") remotes::install_git("https://git.sr.ht/~ropenscilabs/allcontributors") remotes::install_bitbucket("mpadge/allcontributors") remotes::install_gitlab("mpadge/allcontributors") remotes::install_github("mpadge/allcontributors")

 The package can then be loaded the usual way:

 add_contributors(), adds a table of all contributors by default to the main